minarashidi/transfer-service/README.md

 All metrics are tagged with `application=transfer-service` which comes from the application name in the spring configuration.

 #### Tracing

-I used micrometer-tracing and zipkin as trace collector (Sleuth is not used in spring boot anymore) https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.micrometer-tracing
+I used OpenTelemetry with Zipkin(tracing backends) to collect and export traces from the application.
+Instead of using Sleuth, which is no longer used in Spring Boot 3, I used micrometer-tracing. https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.micrometer-tracing